hydrusnetwork/hydrus/docs/developer_api_future.md

     *   8 - Duplicates
     *   9 - Thread watcher
     *   10 - Page of pages

+    `page_state` is as follows:

+    * 0 - ready
+    * 1 - initialising
+    * 2 - searching/loading
+    * 3 - search cancelled

+    Most pages will be 0, normal/ready, at all times.
+Large pages will start in an 'initialising' state for a few seconds, which means their session-saved thumbnails aren't loaded yet.
+Search pages will enter 'searching' after a refresh or search change and will either return to 'ready' when the search is complete, or fall to 'search cancelled' if the search was interrupted.

-    The top page of pages will always be there, and always selected. 'selected' means which page is currently in view and will propagate down other page of pages until it terminates.
-It may terminate in an empty page of pages, so do not assume it will end on a 'media' page.
+    `selected` means which page is currently in view.
+It will propagate down the page of pages until it terminates.
+It may terminate in an empty page of pages, so do not assume it will end on a media page.

-    The 'page_key' is a unique identifier for the page.
-It will stay the same for a particular page throughout the session, but new ones are generated on a client restart or other session reload.
+    The top page of pages will always be there, and always selected.

 ### **GET `/manage_pages/get_page_info`** { id="manage_pages_get_page_info" }